Alejandro Landa

-Alejandro Landa (born March 20, 1988) is a Mexican-born American racquetball player.
+Alejandro Landa (born March 20, 1988) is a Mexican-born American retired racquetball player.
 Landa is a former World Champion in Men's Singles, winning the title in Guatemala City in December 2021 while playing for the USA.
 Previously, he'd represented Mexico internationally, winning gold in Men's Singles and Doubles at the 2017 Pan American Championships.
-Also, Landa has won four titles on the International Racquetball Tour (IRT).
+Landa also won four titles on the International Racquetball Tour (IRT).

 Early life

 Landa was born in Chihuahua, Mexico, but moved to the US as a teenager.
 He began playing racquetball at age 12.
 His best result as a junior player was a 2nd-place finish in Boy's U18 at the 2006 Junior World Championships, losing in the final to David Ortega of Mexico.

 2008 to 2012

 Landa didn't play on the International Racquetball Tour (IRT) more than twice in a season until the 2008–09 season, when he entered five events.
 In those events, Landa finished in the Round of 16 three times and twice in the Round of 32, which led him to finish ranked 20th that season.

 He played five events in the 2009–10 season (four Round of 16 finishes, one Round of 32), and seven events in the 2010–11 season (six Round of 16 finishes, one Round of 32).
 Landa was ranked 15th in 2009–10 and 17th in 2010–11.

 In 2010, Landa represented Mexico for the first time, and did so twice.
 He played Men's Doubles with Ruben Estrada at the 2010 Pan American Championships in San Pedro Sula, Honduras.
 They lost in the final to Canadians Mike Green and Tim Landeryou, 15–9, 12–15, 11–9.

 That summer Landa played both Men's Singles and Men's Doubles at the 2010 World Championships in Seoul, South Korea.
 In Men's Singles, he lost in the quarterfinals to Bolivian Ricardo Monroy, 14–15, 15–9, 11–10, while in Men's Doubles – playing with Miguel Perea – he earned a bronze medal by reaching the semi-finals, where they lost to Canadians Green and Landeryou, 15–2, 15–5.

 In the IRT 2011–12 season, Landa made his first IRT quarterfinal at the 2012 San Diego Open by getting a forfeit win over Kane Waselenchuk.
 He lost to Tony Carson in that quarterfinal, 5–11, 11–4, 11–8, 12–10.
 Overall that season, he played in six events with four Round of 16 finishes and one Round of 32 along with that quarterfinal, which ranked him 15th at end of the season.